Tantalus Media: History

-In the mid-1990s, Tantalus was partly owned by UK developer Perfect Entertainment, which secured contracts with Psygnosis for ports of their popular PlayStation games to the Sega Saturn.
-During this time, Tantalus was known as Tantalus Entertainment but reverted to Tantalus Interactive after it became independent when separating from Perfect in 1998.
-Private investment then allowed the business to develop its in-house title 7th Gear to the point it was able to secure a contract from Acclaim to use the game engine for a "kart" style game with the South Park license.
-The company changed its name to Tantalus Media in 2007 following a hostile buyout from then-CEO Tom Crago who then immediately sold a share to private equity company Netus.
-In 2010, following the completion of the DS & PSP title Megamind: The Blue Defender, CEO Tom Crago re-acquired the failing studio from Netus.
+The company changed its name to Tantalus Media in 2007 following a buyout from then-CEO Tom Crago who then immediately sold a share to private equity company Netus.
+In 2010, following the completion of the DS & PSP title Megamind: The Blue Defender, CEO Tom Crago re-acquired the studio from Netus.

 CRIS (Character Render Interactive System) was developed by CTO Andrew Bailey following discussions with studio producers Stephen Handbury and Arthur Kakouris for use on the Game Boy Advance (GBA).
 Using a unique procedure, it was able to render 3D mesh on the handheld system.
 CRIS was used mainly in the 2003 GBA title Top Gear Rally.
-Released to critical acclaim, it showed the power of a system at its peak, while raising the bar for racing games on hand-held systems.
-Tantalus won 'Best Game' at the 2003 Australian Game Developer Awards in Melbourne for its effort.
+Tantalus won 'Best Game' at the 2003 Australian Game Developer Awards in Melbourne.

 In addition to licensed video games, the developer released two original titles, Trickstar and Black Market Bowling.
 In 2005, Tantalus' had two prominent original IP titles that did not manage to attract publisher interest.
-Metal Shell was developed into a playable demo, originally a vehicle shoot-'em-up on the PlayStation 2 in 2003, the feature making it popular was deformable terrain as vehicles and shells exploded.
+Metal Shell was developed into a playable demo, originally a vehicle shoot-'em-up on the PlayStation 2 in 2003.
 In 2005, new concepts and a short promotional video were developed in-house by the art team, and shown at E3 that year it was promoted as a Battlefield 1942-type game, set in the future.
-However, the 2003 promotional video was seen by players of the Toronto-based game's producer Longbow Digital Arts 'Trademarks' tank combat and racing game, and several issues were flagged up, leading to graphical comparisons drawn in a side-by-side fashion; they were incredibly alike, in one case down to exact sprite design.
-Tom Crago was contacted directly on the issue and denied any infer of 'copying' (or trying to copy) Trademarks, despite Tantalus holding all of Treadmarks' source material.
-Archived video footage of both titles can be found and compared on YouTube.
+However, the 2003 promotional video was seen by players of the Toronto-based game's producer, Longbow Digital Arts 'Trademarks' tank combat and racing game, and several issues were flagged up, leading to graphical comparisons drawn in a side-by-side fashion; they were incredibly alike, in one case down to exact sprite design.
+Tom Crago was contacted directly on the issue and denied any inference of copying Trademarks, despite Tantalus holding all of Treadmarks' source material.